|

 Gain a workable command of the "Lindy language."

 Because of the vastness of Lindy material, level 2 is comprised of multiple sessions that introduce different material.
+Stay in this class and keep learning.
 Through these sessions, you will expand your vocabulary of moves and improve your lead/follow technique.
-We recommend that each student complete at least four sessions before moving on.
-However, they need not be taken in order.
+We recommend that each student complete at least four - five sessions before moving on.
+However, they need not be taken in order. you can stay in this cvlass for a year and still be getting new material.
+If you are beginner looking to move up "do not pass go...go directly to Int Lindy 2 an dget your swing on.

 What you learn: